aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 This way can be useful if we want to define additional constraints at different nodes that are being traversed, but as a mechanism to reach a target nested node, this way is too verbose and error prone.

-Property paths are a simple way of expressing traversals through the graph being validated to reach the target node.
+Property paths are a simple way to traverse and reach the target node of the graph that is being validated.

 Property paths are built using a simple subset of SPARQL property path syntax: